aaai-kdf2020/aaai-kdf2020.github.io/_pages/organizers.md

 excerpt: "<br/>KDF organizing committee<br/>"
 ---
 <h3>Xiaomo Liu</h3>
-Xiaomo is a Director of Data Science at S&P Global Ratings focusing on usingmachine learning and natural language processing to improve credit rating practices.
+Xiaomo is a Director of Data Science at S&P Global Ratings focusing on using machine learning and natural language processing to improve credit rating practices.
 Prior to S&P, Xiaomo was a senior research scientist at Thomson Reuters, where he invented AI algorithms and systems to help news and legal professionals to automate their workflow.
 Xiaomo holds a PhD in computer science from Virginia Tech and published over 30 papers and 3 patents.

 <h3>Sameena Shah</h3>

-Sameenais a Managing Director and the Head of Data Science for S&P Global Ratings.PreviouslySameenaled AI strategy, Research and development for Financial and News verticals of Thomson Reuters, whereSameenaand her team built and deployed several AI systems including Reuters Tracer, and Magnet.
-Sameenahas worked or consulted for several hedge funds, asset management firms and startups.
+Sameena is a Managing Director and the Head of Data Science for S&P Global Ratings.
+Previously Sameenaled AI strategy, Research and development for Financial and News verticals of Thomson Reuters, where Sameena and her team built and deployed several AI systems including Reuters Tracer, and Magnet.
+Sameena has worked or consulted for several hedge funds, asset management firms and startups.
 She has won several best paper and industry awards, and holds a PhD and Masters in Machine Learning and Optimization from IIT Delhi.
 She served as an organizer for NIPS 2018 FEAP-AI4F workshop and invited speaker in KDD ADF 2019 workshop.

 <h3>Manuela M. Veloso</h3>